Prepositional phrases are groups of words beginning with a preposition and ending with an object of the preposition.

 The sentence diagram below shows you more about diagramming these guys.

-Notice that one of the phrases is branching off of the subject (a noun or pronoun) and one is branching off of the verb.
+Notice that one of the phrases is branching off the subject (a noun or pronoun) and one is branching off of the verb.

 Remember that adjectives modify nouns and pronouns and adverbs modify verbs, adjectives, or other adverbs.